-Located 21 kms southwest of Bangalore on Kanakpura Road atop Panchagiri Hills, Art of Living Centre is the headquarter of the spiritual, cultural organization Art of Living Foundation, established by Sri Sri Ravi Shankar.
+Located 21 kms southwest of Bangalore on Kanakpura Road atop Panchagiri Hills, Art of Living Centre is one of the topmost ashrams in India and is the headquarter of the spiritual, cultural organization Art of Living Foundation, established by Sri Sri Ravi Shankar.
 Constructed in 1986, the ashram focuses at creating a stress-free society through its multitudinous programmes which include yoga, meditation, Ayurveda treatments etc.

 Isha Yoga Ashram in India is a non-profit and non-religious center, which has been drawing innumerable people from different parts of the globe since a long time.
 The ashram and yoga center has been founded by Sadhguru Jaggi Vasudev.
 The introduction to the Isha Yoga Program ranges from a period of 3-7 days along with a rejuvenation retreat or yoga-intensive retreat, which focuses on overall health and well being of an individual.

-Ashram of Amritapuri has been constructed at the same place where Sri Mata Amritanandamayi Devi was born.
+Ashram of Amritapuri is one of the topmost ashrams in India and has been constructed at the same place where Sri Mata Amritanandamayi Devi was born.
 People from all over the world, flock in to seek the blessings of Amma.
 The people residing in the ashram and all the disciplines of Amma have given up their life in the salvation of God and making the world a better place to live in.

 Located at the foothills of the Arunachala hills, to the west of Thiruvannamalai in Tamil Nadu, the Ramana ashram in India is famous for having served as home to the modern sage and Advaita Vedanta philosopher, Ramana Maharshi, from the year 1922, until his death in the year 1950.
 The Samadhi shrine of Maharshi Ramana continues to attract devotees from all over, who love to visit the place to relax and refresh themselves, far away from the maddening crowd and hustle bustle of the city.